PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-A further 21 images of Cracky appeared in the sailor suit appeared in the next two weeks along with other sets of images such as the “winged” set below.
-Anonymous’s fascination with her quickly grew, dominating 4chan’s /b/ and spreading to other “underground” imageboard sites and forums.
+Twenty-one images of Cracky in the sailor suit appeared on /b/ for the two weeks following along with other sets of images, such as the “winged” set below.
+Anonymous’ fascination with her quickly grew, dominating 4chan’s /b/ and spreading to other “underground” imageboard sites and forums.

-By February 5th, almost a month later, Cracky obsession had developed such a grip on /b/ that 4chan’s then-Admin W.T.Snacks put a wordfilter over cracky [which has since been lifted] in an effort to discourage cracky discussion.
-When someone posted the word Cracky it was automatically changed to a random word ending in -cky such as Jacky, Packy, Condracky or something similar.
+By February 5th, almost a month later, 4chan’s obsession with Cracky-chan had developed such a grip on /b/ that 4chan’s then-Admin W.T.Snacks put a wordfilter over cracky [which has since been lifted] in an effort to discourage cracky discussion.
+When someone posted the word “cracky” it was automatically changed to a random word ending in -cky such as Jacky, Packy, Condracky or something similar.

 On March 29th livejournal.com/users/freakygirl/ was discovered.
 Although no new pictures emerged /b/ believed it had got into contact with the real cracky.
 Another journal, www.livejournal.com/users/kittycat/ was subsequently discovered but was widely believed to be fake at the time.

 On April 3rd it was revealed in a conversation between W.T.Snacks and 4chan moderator Shii that Cracky Chan’s tripcode (4chan posting password) was “#sweet”.
-This really hurt and confused /b/ as Cracky was consistently referred to as “so f***ing cute and sweet” and it was now being led to believe Cracky was a troll.
-(It was later discovered that she was not a troll and that she herself had actually posted to 4chan, she was just drunk at the time.
-Or was she?)
+This really hurt and confused /b/ as Cracky was consistently referred to as “so f***ing cute and sweet” and it was now being led to believe the photos were not actually posted by her.
+It was later discovered that she was not a troll and that she herself had actually posted to 4chan, she was just drunk at the time.

-On April 6th/7th Cracky’s own, active livejournal was found [www.livejournal.com/users/scarecrowmaiden] It contained a lot of new pictures and content which was quickly wiped by its owner, but not before Anonymous had looted and distributed the images on 4chan.
-Some were nude, some disturbing, some both.
-The new photos drove the Cracky phenomenon from minor meme into that of a mega-meme such as Mudkipz or Shoop da Whoop
+On April 6th/7th Cracky’s own, active livejournal was found and contained a lot of new self-portrait pictures and content which was quickly wiped by its owner, but not before Anonymous had looted and distributed the images on 4chan.
+Some of the photos had nudity, some showing menstrual blood on the face and various ones of posing in gothic lolita fashions.
+The new photos drove the Cracky phenomenon from minor meme into that of a mega-meme such as Mudkipz or Shoop da Whoop.

 A good idea of the dedication that Cracky fans still possess can be found in this fansite: